-All CA key pairs are generated in pre-planned Key Generation Ceremonies in accordance with the requirements of the Key Ceremony Reference Guide, the CA Key Management Tool User's Guide, and the Symantec Security and Audit Requirements Guide.
+All CA key pairs are generated in pre-planned Key Generation Ceremonies in accordance with the requirements of the Key Ceremony Reference Guide and the CA Key Management Tool User's Guide.
 The activities performed in each key generation ceremony are recorded, dated and signed by all individuals involved.
 These records are kept for audit and tracking purposes for a length of time deemed appropriate by ADACOM Management.